Chad makes arrests over alleged pre-election bomb and murder plot

 "Our country has become a jungle, and repressions on opponents are increasing a few days ahead of the elections," Daram's brother Finamou Daram said.

-Chad's justice minister Djimet Arabi said that security forces had acted professionally, but that banned protests had sometimes led to violence.
+Justice minister Djimet Arabi said security forces had acted professionally, but that banned protests had sometimes led to violence.

-(Reporting by Mahamat Ramadane Writing by Cooper Inveen Editing by Edward McAllister and Barbara Lewis)
+(Reporting by Mahamat Ramadane Writing by Cooper Inveen and Alessandra Prentice Editing by Edward McAllister and Emelia Sithole-Matarise)

 ((cooper.inveen@thomsonreuters.com; +221 78 546 9850;))